-- · Audio is muted when the "Silent" setting (page 91) is "On". - · Audio is monaural. - · Certain TVs may cut off part of the images. - All icons and indicators that appear on the monitor screen also appear on the TV screen.
-You can press [SET] towards [▲] to change the display contents.
+- · Audio is monaural. - Certain TVs may cut off part of the images. - All icons and indicators that appear on the monitor screen also appear on the TV screen.
+You can use [A] (DISP) to change the display contents.

 Recording Camera Images to a DVD Recorder or Video Deck